-There are many recipes on Pinterest that I encourage you to explore too.
+There are many recipes on Pinterest that are simple to follow along.
 Cookies, cakes, muffins… tons of ways to reuse candy into fun homemade treats.

 Reuse for crafts

-- Turn skittles into paint (this is my son’s favorite, especially since my boys don’t eat candy)
+- Turn skittles into paint (this is my 5 year old's favorite)

 - Create framed art with left over candy